1. REGULATED SERVICES

 • legal and regulatory compliance

-Our use of that information is subject to your instructions, the Data Protection Act 1998 and our duty of confidentiality.
+Our use of that information is subject to your instructions, the GDPR and our duty of confidentiality.
 Please note that our work for you may require us to give information to third parties such as expert witnesses and other professional advisers.
 Under data protection legislation you have a right of access to the personal data that we hold about you.

 We may from time to time send you information that we think might be of interest to you.
 If you do not wish to receive that information please notify our office, preferably in writing.